AEM7130/class-repo/README.md

 Dekle, Robert, Jonathan Eaton, and Samuel Kortum.
 "Global rebalancing with gravity: Measuring the burden of adjustment."
 IMF Staff Papers 55, no. 3 (2008): 511-540.

+Costinot, Arnaud, and Andrés Rodríguez-Clare.
+"Trade theory with numbers: Quantifying the consequences of globalization."
+In Handbook of international economics, vol. 4, pp. 197-261.
+Elsevier, 2014.

 Caliendo, Lorenzo, Maximiliano Dvorkin, and Fernando Parro.
 "Trade and labor market dynamics: General equilibrium analysis of the china trade shock."
 Econometrica 87, no. 3 (2019): 741-835.

 **Applications**: sea level rise

-Balboni, Clare (2020) "In harm's way? infrastructure investments and the persistence of coastal cities.""
+Balboni, Clare (2020) "In harm's way? infrastructure investments and the persistence of coastal cities."

 ### April 8: Machine learning